 If you are baking bread, why not make a batch of loaves and freeze a couple?
 That way you’ll never run out of bread.

-Home made pizza tastes a whole lot better than store bought and it’s one less thing on your food shopping list.
+Home made pizza tastes a whole lot better than store bought, it is often healthier as you are in charge of it’s toppings and it’s one less thing on your food shopping list.

 10. Pasta Sauce

 I think pasta sauce is probably one of the easiest things to make and is perfect for making in bulk and freezing.